itsOwen/discord-blogger-integration/README.md

 Its a free to use bot.
 Do what ever you like with it :)

 ## Features:
-1. It uses [blogger.com](https://blogger.com) API inorder to disaply data from your site to your users easily.
+1. It uses [blogger.com](https://blogger.com) API inorder to display data from your site to your users easily.
 2. You just have to search the command ++meneed (topic you are searching) without brackets and it will work.

 ## Note (Installation):